 The Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) is a standing committee of 15 federal agencies formed under Consolidated Appropriations Act of 2004, to provide ongoing, high-level leadership on this issue and to coordinate federal efforts aimed at preventing and reducing underage drinking.

 The CDC Alcohol and Public Health site offers fact sheets, tools, guidelines, online media and other resources in its mission to strengthen the scientific foundation for preventing excessive alcohol consumption.

-Al-Anon Family Groups is an organization that provides meetings and support to alcoholics, their families, and friends.
+Al-Anon Family Groups is an organization that provides meetings and support to those with severe alcohol use disorder, their families, and friends.

-Alcoholics Anonymous is an international organization that founded and continues to offer the 12-step program to support the recovery of alcoholics.
+Alcoholics Anonymous is an international organization that founded and continues to offer the 12-step program to support the recovery from alcohol use disorder.

 Drug Prevention, Intervention, and Aftercare

 We are Native, operated by the Northwest Area Indian Health Board, aims to promote holistic health and positive growth in both locally and nationwide, and is a comprehensive health resource for Native youth, by Native youth, providing content on topics that matter to them most.